 After the auto industry began to stabilize in the 90s, and car makers were in the process of making more standardized designs (ie boring), there was a smudge.
-Something really cool, really weird, and in an extremely economical.
+Something really cool, really weird, and somehow extremely economical.
 Transverse mounted front wheel drive cars were in full force, but this was before everyone started throwing turbochargers on everything.
 As a result, high trim levels needed a hotter engine.
 More cylinders!
 More displacement!
-That was a problem, since the cars that this larger 6 cylinder engine was destined for were all small hot hatches and economical family chassis that would predominatly have small (to very small) 4 cylinder engines.
+That was a problem, since the cars that this larger 6 cylinder engine was destined for were all small hot hatches and economical family chassis that would predominately have small (to very small) 4 cylinder engines.
 These engine bays wouldn’t accommodate a wide V6 due to the short hood lengths, and the suspension and steering clearance wouldn’t allow for a nice smooth inline 6 like BMW’s of the time.
 The solution?

 The Vau Reihenmotor 6 cylinder engine, or the VW VR6.

 The VR6 is effectively a 6 cylinder inline engine that is crushed down on both ends so that the cylinders are staggered.
 The end result is an extremely narrow vee, with the displacement and piston count of a 6 cylinder, and the form factor of a larger 4 cylinder.
 Double overhead cams are driven via a robust chain drive.
 The firing order is a very I6 style 1-5-3-6-2-4 (120deg firing interval) and some very interesting design implications presented themselves when it came to squishing this package all together.